Prakat-star/darazhelper/README.md

 - etc.

 ## COMING SOON
-- I'm making it so that it can track the price drop for the products and notify me via discord.
+- I'm making it so that it can notify me via discord whenever there is change in the price of any products..